EtimGeorge/solutionenergylimited/second-kb/services_gas-conversion.md

 *   **LNG Supply Chain:** Consultation and setup for LNG transport and storage solutions.
 *   **Vaporization Units:** Installation of LNG vaporization and pressure reduction units to supply gas to industrial boilers, furnaces, and power plants.
 *   **Turnkey Installation:** Full engineering, procurement, and construction (EPC) for LNG-to-Power facilities.

+## Combustion Engines | Dual Fuel Technology & Support Services

+As part of our contribution to the actualization of the Nigerian Gas Masterplan, we have developed great capability in Autogas Technologies.
+We make use of Italian Standard Sequential CNG kits that are the latest in CNG Autogas technology.
+We install these kits in your vehicles or Power generators professionally with minimal damages and offer Bi-annual checks and certifications for your assets.

+### Our Dual Fuel Services Include:

+  * __ PMS and Auto-CNG for light duty vehicles including Tricycles
+  * __ AGO and Auto-CNG for heavy duty vehicles
+  * __ Installation of CNG Module for Modular power generation
+  * __ Installation of LNG Module for Industrial Power generators
+  * __ Post-Installation Support services
+  * __ Sales of Quality parts and Accessories

 ## Economic and Environmental Benefits
 *   **Significant Cost Savings:** Reduced dependence on volatile petroleum product prices.